-Please provide base Base year: 2015

-year and type of Type: nominal [] real [X]
+Please provide base year and type of ase year: 2015 ype: nominal [] real [X] prices

-prices

-\If possible, please express the prices in EUR/t (eventually in USD/t).
+If possible, please express the prices in EUR/t (eventually in USD/t).
 For the workshop we will harmonise price data to EUR2022 using Eurostat inflation rates EU 27 and, if not expressed in EUR, the European Central Bank's Reference exchange rates (avg. of monthly reported figures).